GreenDelta/openLCA2-manual/src/allocation.md

 ### System Expansion

-Applying system expansion means that the process you are modeling is credited with the impact that is avoided by supplying the by-product.
-For example: if a process produces electricity and has heat as a by-product, it can be credited with the load that would appear if this heat was supplied from elsewhere.
-In openLCA, this can be performed by checking the box of "Avoided product" for the by-product.
+System Expansion is a method used in life cycle modeling to account for multiple outputs of a process as an alternative to allocation.
+Instead of allocating environmental burdens between outputs, system expansion gives credit to the process for avoiding the impacts of producing one of the by-products somewhere else.

+For example, if a process produces electricity and heat (such as in a co-generation setup), and you want to focus on the electricity, the heat can be treated as an avoided product.
+This means the environmental impact of producing the same amount of heat via another process (e.g., “Heat, gas heating”) is subtracted from the total impacts of the co-generation system.
+Effectively, the modeled system is "credited" for offsetting that external heat production.

+In openLCA, this can be implemented by checking the “Avoided product” box for the by-product.

 ![](./media/avoided_example_check.png)
 <br>_Avoided product check box highlighted in the Inputs/Outputs tab_

-It is important that a process providing the avoided product flow exists.
-This provider then occurs in the "[Model graph](./prod_sys/model_graph.md)" when creating the "[Product system](./prod_sys/Creating.md)", but as a supplier of the output side of our example process.
+It is important that a process providing the avoided product flow exists in the database.
+When creating the [Product system](./prod_sys/Creating.md), this provider will appear in the [Model graph](./prod_sys/model_graph.md) as a supplier on the output side of the original process.

 ![](./media/avoided_example_model_graph.png)
-<br>_The model graph where heat is accounted for as avoided and has a respective provider besides it is an output of the process_
+<br>_The model graph showing heat as an avoided product, with a respective provider for the output_

-Note that the flow which is avoided is displayed in the process but also in the product system italic.
-In complex models this can help you to differentiate between common flows and avoided flows.
+>**_Note_**: In the model graph, avoided flows are displayed in *italics*, making it easier to distinguish them from regular flows, especially in more complex systems.

 </div>